 Improvements to the failover process now mean that processes do not need to be restarted after the passive repository is made active.
 This means that the downtime for a repository failover is significantly reduced.

 Due to an update in third-party software, an upgrade to version 9.3 requires manual upgrade of worker nodes.
 A prompt during installation of 9.3 will let you know that worker nodes cannot be upgraded automatically. for more information on upgrading, see Perform the Upgrade.

 API Server (wgserver) deprecated

 The API Server process has been deprecated.
 In version 9.3, the process is still available in Tableau Server, but it is disabled by default for new installations.
 The API Server process was formerly used to support the REST API, but as of version 9.3, this functionality has been moved to the Application Server process.
 If you explicitly enabled the API Server process in a previous version of Tableau Server, the process will still be enabled in 9.3.

 Version 9.2 includes some changes you should know about before upgrading.

 For information about what's new in Tableau Server 9.2, see What's New in Tableau Server.

 The updates to Tableau Server 9.2 have the following impact:

 Assign Permissions to Contents setting

 Because content permissions can be locked to the project, the Assign Permissions to Contents button has been removed and is no longer available for projects and workbooks.
-For more information, see Quick Start: Lock Project Permissions and Lock Content Permissions to the Project.
+For more information, see Permissions in Project Hierarchies.

 Schedules Run in Parallel by Default